kriskowal/gtor/README.md

 back-pressure.

 The discrete event pusher is a Signal.
-The continuous, pollable is a variable.
+The continuous, pollable is a Behavior.

 Interface          |               |      |